 The user has the option to enable the WDT.
 The WDT is enabled by clearing the PORS bit.
-Once the PORS bit is cleared, the WDT cannot be disabled.
-The only exception to this is if a POR event takes place, which will disable the WDT.
+When the PORS bit is cleared, the WDT cannot be disabled.
+The only exception to this is if a POR event takes place, which disables the WDT.